 - 1. Applications are first reviewed by staff for eligibility using the following criteria: - a.
 Applicant organization and proposed program or project is eligible for at least one source of funds (CDBG, HOME,) - b.
 Organizational Capacity & Management - c.
 Financial Stability - d.
-Project meets a priority or strategy identified in: - The Kitsap County and City of Bremerton Consolidated Plan 2021 2025 (for CDBG and HOME funds) and, - e.
+Project meets a priority or strategy identified in: - The Kitsap County and City of Bremerton Consolidated Plan 2021 2025 (for CDBG and HOME funds) or HOME-ARP Allocation Plan and, e.
 Applicant can demonstrate a positive history of performance with prior grant funds and is not out of compliance with current grant awards.